gsm-arivu/gsm-arivu.github.io/README.md

 # Arivu Marp Theme

 This repository contains the **Arivu** custom CSS theme for Marp presentations, designed for professional, beautiful, and flexible slides.
-It is built upon the base marp gaia theme and with some customization on the [awesome marp](https://github.com/favourhong/Awesome-Marp) theme.
+It is built upon the base marp gaia theme.
+It also imports some of the classes of [awesome marp](https://github.com/favourhong/Awesome-Marp) theme.
 ---

 ## ✨ Features